freenas/freenas-docs/userguide/services.rst

 You can determine which users are connected to an AFP share by typing :command:`afpusers`.

-If you receive a "Something wrong with the volume's CNID DB" error message, run this command from :ref:`Shell`, replacing the path to the problematic AFP share::
+If :guilabel:`Something wrong with the volume's CNID DB` is shown, run this command from :ref:`Shell`, replacing the path to the problematic AFP share::

  dbd -rf /path/to/share